 11. Black or White Pudding with Sour

-This is a direct influence of the British and Irish.
+This dish shows a direct influence of the British and Irish.
 Black pudding is a blood sausage with rice, flavored with fresh herbs and other seasonings, stuffed into the intestines of a sheep or cow.

 White pudding contains all the ingredients of black pudding except the blood.
 Dipping pieces of the “pudding” in sour (a local condiment made with mango or tamarind) elevates the dish to a whole different level.